-Customer Relationship Management (CRM) refers to the technologies, practices, and strategies used by organizations for interacting and managing their current and potential customers.
+Customer Relationship Management refers to the technologies, practices, and strategies used by organizations for interacting with and managing their current and potential customers.
 It also involves analyzing customer interactions throughout the customer lifecycle.
 CRM is focused on enhancing customer service, improving business relationships, profitability, aiding in customer retention and driving sales growth.

-Customer Relationship Management (CRM) collects and consolidates customer data from various channels.
+CRM collects and consolidates customer data from various channels.
 The needed information for analysis is extracted from the company's website, live chat, direct mail, telephone, social media platforms, marketing materials and from other sources.

 Customer Relationship Management comprises of: